status-im/nimbus-site/source/docs/index.md

 Because the largest deployment of Ethereum will potentially be on embedded systems, Nimbus is designed to perform well on IoT and personal mobile devices, including older smartphones with resource-restricted hardware.

+However, resource-restricted hardware is not the only thing Nimbus is good for.
+Its low resource consumption makes it a perfect fit for multi-purpose servers (this is especially valuable for eth2 stakers looking to lower the cost of their server instances.)

 Nimbus' embeddable, lightweight, and self-contained design makes it production ready for Web 3.0 and ensures that it can be supported and maintained across all goals of Ethereum 2.0.

 For a more comprehensive introduction, please read our [Nimbus for Newbies](https://our.status.im/nimbus-for-newbies/) post.